Skip to content

 If the AMHP has arranged and carried out a Mental Health Act assessment, they will:

-- where applicable, update the allocated social worker or team, via case note alert;
+3. where applicable, update the involved worker or team, via case note alert;

-If the person has been admitted to hospital under the Mental Health Act, arrangements should be made by the allocated or duty social worker to cancel or suspend any care and support services that were in place.
+If the person has been admitted to hospital under the Mental Health Act, arrangements should be made by the involved worker or team's duty worker to cancel or suspend any care and support services that were in place.

 If the person was not admitted to hospital:

-- the AMHP should arrange any other mental health services that are needed (for example, a Psychiatry consultation or intervention by a CPN); and
+1. the AMHP should arrange any other mental health services that are needed (for example, a Psychiatry consultation or intervention by another appropriate mental health service; and

-- the allocated or duty social worker should arrange to carry out any care and support functions required (for example, reassessment, urgent care and support, review).
+2. the involved worker or team's duty worker should arrange to carry out any care and support functions required (for example, reassessment, urgent care and support, review).

 It is the responsibility of all professionals involved in the person’s care and support to work together and consider other necessary arrangements or referrals as and when required.
 This may include agreeing follow up with health and other secondary mental health services.